How I Make Money as a Travel Blogger in 2025

 I only recommend things when they are relevant and fit in naturally with the content I'm writing – and I only recommend things that I have tried or would personally spend money on myself.

 How much?
-The amount of passive affiliate income I make varies depending on the time of year, and travel is still down from where it was in 2019.
-That being said, I still averaged around $4400 per month from affiliate sales in 2022, which is an improvement from 2021, mostly thanks to me being more strategic about adding valuable affiliate links to my content.
+The amount of passive affiliate income I make varies depending on the time of year.
+I averaged around $5000 per month from affiliate sales in 2024, which is an improvement from previous years, mostly thanks to me being more strategic about adding valuable affiliate links to my content.

 As this industry evolves, brands and destinations have started to hire people like me to promote them.
 Contrary to popular belief, these campaigns do NOT mean that someone is paying me to spread or promote a specific message.